Achieving equitable representation of Victorian women barristers in commercial litigation

 In 2014, the Commercial Bar Association of Victoria (CommBar) considered what action it might take in relation to the equity issues facing women barristers in commercial litigation, with particular focus on concerns about the lower rates of briefing women barristers and the lower value of briefs for women at the Commercial Bar.

-In addition to the support of the organising committee, the initiative has greatly benefitted from ongoing involvement and support from the judiciary, including from:
+In addition to the support of the organising committee, the initiative has greatly benefited from ongoing involvement and support from the judiciary, including from:

 The High Court of Australia